imarranz/data-science-library-hub/README.md

 ### Key Data Science Tools

 In the realm of Data Science, certain tools form the backbone of data analysis and modeling.
-This section, "Key Data Science Tools," focuses on the essential libraries that are foundational for any Data Science practitioner.
+This section, _Key Data Science Tools_, focuses on the essential libraries that are foundational for any Data Science practitioner.
 Ranging from data manipulation to basic visualization and statistical analysis, these tools are the building blocks for developing robust Data Science solutions.
-They include well-known libraries like Pandas for data processing, Scikit-learn for machine learning, and [MatplotLib](https://github.com/matplotlib/matplotlib) for plotting and visualization, among others.
+They include well-known libraries like [Pandas](https://github.com/pandas-dev/pandas) for data processing, [Scikit-learn](https://github.com/scikit-learn/scikit-learn) for machine learning, and [MatplotLib](https://github.com/matplotlib/matplotlib) for plotting and visualization, among others.
 Whether you are just starting out or are a seasoned data scientist, these are the tools you will turn to time and again.

 | Library Name | Description | GitHub Link | Tags |
 | ------------ | ----------- | ----------- | ---- |